Australian Kodály Certificate in Music Education Curriculum (2019) (implemented from 2020)

-The curriculum for this award has been modelled on outstanding international Kodály programs and adapted to suit the needs of Australian educators.
+The curriculum for the Australian Kodály Certificate has been modelled on outstanding international Kodály programs and adapted to suit the needs of Australian educators.
 It is comprehensive, rigorous and involves a mixture of both hands-on (practical) and lecture style tuition.
 Peer education is an important part of the training and the course is delivered by experienced and accredited lecturers who are working teachers and expert in their specific field of Kodály study.
 The curriculum for the course sets out a minimum of 180 contacts hours of study across the following areas:

 Musicianship in this course includes the study of sight-singing, score reading, aural perception, musical dictation and analysis using the tools of the Kodály approach (tonic sol-fa, rhythm syllables and Curwen hand signs).